-In this post, we give you nine methods to fund your college education without a student loan
+In this post, we give you nine alternative methods to fund your college education without a student loan

 Scholarships